-If a student is responding positively to interventions, the student is probably not a student that would need the specially designed instruction of special education.
+If a student is responding positively to interventions, the student likely would not require the specially designed instruction of special education.
 If supports and interventions are unsuccessful, the evidence-based interventions data will be useful for the special education team for the evaluation process and determining the level of support a student may need.
 Throughout the MTSS process, the school team must monitor student progress when a student is suspected of having a disability requiring specially designed instruction.
 A referral for evaluation under IDEA can occur at any point in the MTSS process and continue during and after the special education process is completed.